Department of Human Studies

 Required Courses in Core Curriculum

-Students, in consultation with their academic advisor, must sequence requirements to meet any stated prerequisite requirements for specific courses in their curriculum, including UAB Core Curriculum requirements stated in this catalog.
-These courses are required for this major and can also fulfill core curriculum requirements:
+Students, in consultation with their academic advisor, must sequence requirements to meet any stated prerequisite requirements for specific courses in their curriculum, including UAB Blazer Core Curriculum requirements.

-Major in Community Health and Human Services with a Community Health Concentration
+Major in Community Health and Human Services with a Concentration in Health Promotion and Education

 RequirementsHours